 You will still be obligated to pay all child support arrears until they are...Read more »

 We have been in court since 2015 and our case has never gone any further with custody being granted because she fled the state of Pa before so.
-We were told not to leave the state without court order and she failed to do so now I haven't seen my kids since 2015 and can't get to them because of...
+We were told not to leave the state without court order and she failed to do so now I haven't seen my kids since 2015 and can't get to them...
 Read more »

 Pennsylvania relocation laws list requirements and steps that must be taken when one is considering relocating to a new city, state, or even a different country with minor children.
 Below are the "relocation logistics" in Pennsylvania.

-In Pennsylvania, a parent considering moving with...Read more »
+In Pennsylvania, a parent considering moving...Read more »

 There are 3 types of support payable to a spouse in Pennsylvania.
 Spousal support refers to a request for support when there is not a divorce complaint filed by either party.
 There are entitlement defenses available in a true spousal support case based upon the fault based grounds for divorce...Read more »